 Manual reduction is usually the first treatment option.
-To help with the pain, your doctor might apply a local anesthetic cream, give you pain medication by mouth, or apply a local anesthetic block to your penis.
+To help with the pain, your doctor might apply a local anaesthetic cream, give you pain medication by mouth, or apply a local anaesthetic block to your penis.

 Applying ice to the local area can help with the edema during manual reduction.